 - Tillers Farming - Guide to cultivating your Tillers farm, Sunsong Ranch.
 Also contains information about gaining reputation with the Tillers, including friendship with individual members of the Tillers.

-- Fishing and Cooking 1-525 - Detailed guides to leveling fishing and cooking skills together, from 1 to 525.
+- Draenor Cooking - Guide to leveling Cooking and Fishing skills from 1 to 700 in Draenor.

 - Stop Cooking That Food - Perculia and Hamlet on why you might not need to prioritise cooking.

 - Also in Training: Ranks, Developing Your Fishing Skill, Fishing 1-700 Fast with Gold, Draenor Cooking, Draenor First Aid, and Fishing and Cooking 1-525.

 It is possible for a level 80 to train cooking via the Pandaren method (to 525 at least).
 Getting there is the trick...the #1 easiest way is through a mage portal and a 2-seater flight to The Jade Turnip.
 I recommend setting your hearthstone to Summer's Rest and learning the flight path.
 You should bring a pile of Golden Carp and your pocketbook.
 There is also a fishing trainer nearby and, of course, Golden Carp replaces junk in Pandaria so you will be set for fish one way or another.

 I can confirm that a lvl 78 can also train right up to 525; I have not yet tried anything lower.

 Comments are posted on the forums.
 To comment you can reply to the topic above, or start a new topic: Use the page's name (Cooking 1-600) as the topic title, or tag the topic with that name.
 To edit a comment, view the original forum thread (while logged in), and make changes there.
 New comments or changes take a few minutes to appear here.